Join Our Team

 Urban Matters CCC is always looking to develop new relationships and opportunities with social entrepreneurs.
 If you are actively trying to shape and develop social innovations that challenge one of the complex issues faced in communities today, we’d like to hear from you.
-Please reach out to us at email@example.com.
+More specifically, in the not too distant future, we expect to be posting for a Social Planning Lead position, an Admin Lead position, and a Corporate Social Responsibility Lead position.
+Please reach out to us at firstname.lastname@example.org.

 Trina is our lead consultant in the areas of collective impact, shared value, and social procurement.
 She also leads our Bridging the Gap program and serves on our Board of Directors.